Semidefinite programming bounds on fractional cut-cover and maximum 2-SAT for highly regular graphs: Introduction

 where $M \succcurlyeq 0$ denotes that the square matrix $M$ is positive semidefinite, $\allones$ is the all-ones vector, and $\diag$ is the function that maps the diagonal entries of a matrix to a vector.

 Much information about $\mc(G)$ and $\eta(G)$ can be obtained by studying other programs that satisfy a type of duality known as antiblocking duality, or more generally as gauge duality.
-The former has been successfully exploited to study many combinatorial objects throughout the past decades, such as matroids and permutations \cite{Fulkerson1971}, and the latter has been recently employed as a general framework for studying pairs of graphs parameters such as the coclique number, the fractional chromatic number, and the Lovász Theta \cite{doi:10.1137/19M1306427}.
+The former has been successfully exploited to study many combinatorial objects throughout the past decades, such as matroids and permutations \cite{Fulkerson1971}, and the latter has been recently employed as a general framework for studying pairs of graphs parameters such as the coclique number, the fractional chromatic number, and the Lovász Theta \cite{proenca2021dual}.

 In order to properly define the notion of antiblocking or gauge dual pairs of parameters, it is necessary to view them as functions whose input is a graph together with edge weights $w \in \mathbb{R}_+^E$ (see \cite{proenca2023} for the specific treatment, or \cite[Part III]{rockafellar1997convex} for a general presentation).
-For the particular case of $\mc(G)$ and $\eta(G)$, we can simply consider the weighted Laplacian matrix $L(w)$ in the formulations expressed above.
-This matrix can be seen as a linear map from $\mathbb{R}^E_+$ to the cone of positive semidefinite matrices, with $L = L(\allones)$.
+For the particular case of $\mc(G)$ and $\eta(G)$, we can simply consider the weighted Laplacian

+which can be seen as an operator mapping edge weights to symmetric matrices.
+This operator maps nonnegative weights to positive semidefinite matrices, and we note that $L = \mathcal{L}(\allones)$.
 In this work, however, we focus on the unweighted scenario (all weights constant, or, equivalently, equal to $1$), and therefore we take the shortcut of defining the dual graph parameters as the special case of the dual gauge functions taken on weights everywhere equal to $1$.

 The antiblocking dual parameter to \sc{maxcut} is the fractional cut-cover number (\sc{fcc}), which is defined as

 where $\mathcal{P}(V)$ is the power set of $V$, $\delta(S)$ is the set of edges with one end in $S$ and the other in $V \setminus S$, and $\allones_{\delta(S)}$ is the indicator vector of $\delta(S)$.
 The integer solutions for the previous program provide a covering of the edges of the graph by cuts, and the minimum number of such cuts is known as the cut-cover number (\sc{cc}).
 Computing \sc{cc} arises in certain tests for short circuits in printed circuit boards \cite{LOULOU1992301}, and finding exact or even approximate solutions is known to be NP-hard \cite{TUNGYANG1994193,motwani}.
 The \sc{fcc} parameter was first introduced by Šámal \cite{SAMAL2005455}, who employed it to study graph homomorphisms and cut-continuous functions.
 Neto and Ben-Ameur \cite{NETO2019168} later demonstrated how to construct a polynomial-time computable approximation for \sc{fcc} by means of vector colourings, and also showed how this problem is related to frequency allocation.